ray2501/Tcl-Related-Link/README.md

 * [Garuda](http://eagle.to/): is part of the Eagle project.
 It is a stubs-enabled native package for Tcl that allows the CLR and Eagle to be loaded and used by Tcl 8.4 or higher on Windows.

+And my test for [TickleSharp](https://wiki.tcl.tk/10849):

+* [TickleSharp](https://github.com/ray2501/ticklesharp) - Binding to the Tcl/Tk scripting language for the .NET platform

 ## Java